• Skip to content

 Vulvovaginitis is very common in the years before puberty.
 This is because young girls don’t have the hormone oestrogen.
 Without oestrogen, the skin of the vulva is thin and delicate.
 This means the skin can be easily irritated.

 Sometimes, worms or labial fusion can lead to vulvovaginitis or make it worse.
-Thrush is almost never a cause of vulvovaginitis in this age group.
+Thrush is a very rare cause of vulvovaginitis before puberty.

 Very rarely, vulvovaginitis symptoms might be caused by sexual abuse.